What Are the FTSE 100, DAX, and CAC 40?

-The U.K.’s FTSE 100, Germany’s DAX 30 and France’s CAC 40 are three popular European stock market indexes.
-In many ways, they're comparable to the Dow Jones or S&P 500 in the United States in the sense that they are a proxy for the broader market.
+The U.K.’s FTSE 100, Germany’s DAX 30, and France’s CAC 40 are three popular European stock market indexes.
+In many ways, like the Dow Jones or S&P 500 in the United States, they are a proxy for the broader market.

-While Europe has suffered some setbacks following the sovereign debt crisis of 2010 and 2011, the region still holds about a third of the world's wealth by nominal gross domestic product (GDP).
-Germany is the world’s fourth largest economy, France is the world’s fifth largest economy, and the U.K. is ranked sixth globally, making these markets extremely important for global investors.
+While Europe has suffered some setbacks following the sovereign debt crisis of 2010 and 2011, the region still ranks third in global wealth by gross domestic product (GDP).
+Based on 2019 GDP, Germany is the world’s fourth-largest economy, the U.K. is ranked sixth globally, and France is the world’s seventh-largest economy, making these markets extremely important for global investors.

 The FTSE 100 is an index created by the FTSE Group that represents the 100 most highly capitalized companies in the U.K. listed on the London Stock Exchange (LSE).
-Investors looking to invest in the FTSE 100 can either purchase foreign ETFs, such as the iShares FTSE 100 (LSE: ISF) or purchase individual components in the FTSE 100 using American Depository Receipts (ADRs).
+U.S. investors looking to invest in the FTSE 100 can either purchase foreign Exchange-Traded Funds (ETFs), such as the iShares FTSE 100 (LSE: ISF) or purchase individual components in the FTSE 100 using American Depository Receipts (ADRs).